PolinaPolskaia/profitable-app-profiles/README.md

-# app-profiles
-Profitable App Profiles for the App Store and Google Play Markets
+# Profitable App Profiles for the App Store and Google Play Markets